goofballLogic/hyperset/hs2-api.md

 		}
 	}

-###callback( err, item )
+###callback( err, item, isNewlyCreatedItem )
-This callback *must* match the signature and semantics of the callback for **getItem**.
+This callback *must* match the  semantics of the callback for **getItem**.
 It is suggested that this callback *might* be implemented internally by invoking the handler for **getItem** after the persistence of changes is complete.
 The implementation *should* return an item based which has been retrieved from the persistence store, rather than just returning the input item.

+**isNewlyCreatedItem** should return truthy if the item was created as part of this call, and falsy if the item was updated/overwritten.